Project Domains and Categories of Computer Science Projects

 A Real-time system that analyzes data to monitor transaction activity and detect fraudulent transactions to help lessen any losses to the user and the bank.

-Skills Required: Machine learning, data analysis, programming.
+Skills Required: Machine learning, data analysis, and programming.

 Language Used: Python.